anamika-sen/anamika-sen.github.io/_pages/research.md

 Direct rental assistance and the housing market: Evidence from a small urban environment <br>
 *(with Kyle Coombs)*

-Foreign Bank Entry and Credit Allocation <br>
+Financial Liberalization and Household Credit <br>
 *(with Esra Uğurlu)*

 The mentors make the decisions: How people serving in dual roles of mentor and decision maker apply organizational policies to their own mentees <br>